Saliousen79/Reinforcement-Agent/README.md

 | Explained Variance | 0.820 | 0.651 | **0.911** |
 | Training Time | 9.15h | 15.56h | **6.53h** |

+#### Understanding Charlie's Paradox

+Charlie presents an interesting phenomenon in RL: **high Explained Variance (0.820) despite zero reward improvement**.

+**What does this mean?**
+- The **Value Function (Critic)** successfully learned to predict state values with high consistency
+- The **Policy (Actor)** found no gradient for improvement due to extremely sparse rewards
+- The Critic learned that "all states are equally bad" - a correct but useless prediction

+**Why does this happen?**
+In sparse reward environments, the agent rarely encounters positive signals.
+The Value Function can achieve high Explained Variance by simply predicting low/zero returns consistently, while the Policy never receives actionable feedback to improve behavior.

+**Key Insight:** This demonstrates the critical importance of reward shaping balance - too little feedback leads to learning stagnation, even when the value network appears to be "learning" based on metrics alone.

 **All models are ready to play!** Simply start the server and view them in the 3D viewer.

 ## 🏋️ Training Your Own Models